 North-eastern states of Assam, Nagaland, Tripura and Manipur: We advise you to reconsider your need to travel to the north-eastern states of Assam, Nagaland, Tripura and Manipur.
 If you do decide to travel to these areas, you should exercise extreme caution.
 Armed robbery, kidnapping, extortion and terrorism occur frequently in these states.
 Insurgent groups have attacked civilians and bombed buildings.
 There is also a risk from insurgent groups in rural areas of these states.

 Jammu and Kashmir - Ladakh region: We advise you to exercise a high degree of caution in the Ladakh region of Jammu and Kashmir state.
 Travellers should take into consideration local security measures and the overall security environment when deciding to visit the Ladakh region.
 All travel to the region should be via Manali, or by air to the region’s main city of Leh, in order to avoid potential trouble spots elsewhere in the state of Jammu and Kashmir.

 Jammu and Kashmir - Cities of Jammu and Srinagar (including the Jammu-Srinagar highway): We advise you to reconsider your need to travel to Jammu and Srinagar due to the risk of armed clashes, terrorist attack and violent demonstrations.
 While there has been an overall decline in violence in these areas over recent years, the threat of acts of violence and armed unrest persists.
 On 26 September 2013, there was a coordinated attack on a Police station and an army base which resulted in the deaths of eight soldiers and police.
 On 24 June 2013, an attack on an army convoy on the airport road on the outskirts of Srinagar, Jammu and Kashmir, killed eight soldiers and injured several others.
 Travellers should travel to Srinagar by air.

 Other Parts of Jammu and Kashmir: We advise you not to travel to other parts of the state of Jammu and Kashmir, due to frequent armed clashes, terrorist activities and violent demonstrations particularly in rural areas and close to the border with Pakistan.
 There is an ongoing dispute between India and neighbouring Pakistan regarding Jammu and Kashmir.
-Serious security problems remain in parts of the state, particularly in rural areas.